lakeFS is distributed as a single binary encapsulating several logical services.

-The server itself is stateless, meaning you can easily add more instances to handle bigger load.
+The server itself is stateless, meaning you can easily add more instances to handle a bigger load.

-The API Gateway implements lakeFS’ compatibility with S3.
+The S3 Gateway is the layer in lakeFS responsible for the compatibility with S3.
 It implements a compatible subset of the S3 API to ensure most data systems can use lakeFS as a drop-in replacement for S3.

 See the S3 API Reference section for information on supported API operations.

-See the roadmap for information on future plans for storage compatibility.
+See the roadmap for information on the future plans for storage compatibility.

-To learn about the data model used to store lakeFS metadata, see the data model section.
+The Graveler handles lakeFS versioning by translating lakeFS addresses to the actual stored objects.
+To learn about the data model used to store lakeFS metadata, see the versioning internals page.

-The Auth service handles creation, management and validation of user credentials and RBAC policies.
+The Auth service handles the creation, management, and validation of user credentials and RBAC policies.

-Currently, the auth service manages its own database of users and credentials and does not use IAM in any way.
+Currently, the Auth service manages its own database of users and credentials and doesn’t use IAM in any way.

 The Hooks Engine enables CI/CD for data by triggering user defined Actions that will run during commit/merge.